niemam29/patientManager/README.md

 ### Footnote

-There are few comments inside the code about what could be improved if that would be a real world implementation
+There are few comments inside the code about what could be improved if that would be a real world implementation.

 ### Continuous Testing